shaik1002/biggitlabbomb/doc/development/secure_coding_guidelines.md

 **NB:** any input from development team is welcome, for example, about RuboCop rules.

-## CI/CD development

-When developing features that interact with or trigger pipelines, it's essential to consider the broader implications these actions have on the system's security and operational integrity.

-The [CI/CD development guidelines](../development/cicd/index.md) are essential reading material.
-No SAST or RuboCop rules enforce these guidelines.

 ## Regular Expressions guidelines

 ### Anchors / Multi line